opnsense/docs/source/manual/etpro_telemetry.rst

-This paragraph describes the attributes from the `eve.json <https://suricata.readthedocs.io/en/suricata-4.1.0/output/eve/eve-json-format.html>`__ log file that are collected to improve threat detection.
+This paragraph describes the attributes from the `eve.json <https://suricata.readthedocs.io/en/suricata-4.1.0/output/eve/eve-json-format.html>`__ log file that are collected to improve threat detection and the sensor health data to evaluate if the data is usable.

 An example of an event is detailed below.